10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 10. MeetMemo: Best for Privacy-Conscious Mac Users

 Full disclosure: this is our product.
-We'll try to be as straight with you as we are with everyone else on this list.
+We'll be as straight about it as we are about everything else on this list.

-MeetMemo was built to solve a specific problem: how do you get AI-powered meeting notes without sending your audio to someone else's servers?
+MeetMemo was built around one question: how do you get AI-powered meeting notes without sending your audio to someone else's servers?
 The answer was to run transcription entirely on-device, using Apple's WhisperKit engine and the Neural Engine built into every modern Mac.
 Your audio never leaves your computer.
-Summaries are generated via Gemini AI on EU servers, but only the transcript text is sent, never the audio itself.
+Summaries are generated via Gemini AI on EU servers, but only the transcript text is sent, not the audio.

 What we liked (yes, about our own product):